 User entity whose structure changes based on whether the connection credentials are for an administrator or not.

 Whenever you want to obtain a dynamic element for DataSense, you implement a metadata resolver.
 There are many different kinds of resolvers, each with its own responsibility and use cases (explained later), but they all share these main concepts:

 Category Name: Name of the group that relates different metadata resolvers so they can work together.

 Resolver Name: Name that uniquely identifies a given metadata resolver.
 Different resolvers can belong to the same

 categorybut must have different resolver names.

-Metadata Context: Provides access to all the configuration and connection elements used during the metadata fetch invocation, along with a set of utility components, such as a
+Metadata Context: Provides access to the all the configuration and connection elements used during the metadata fetch invocation, along with a set of utility components, such as a